Architecture

 • brand, product, and marketing operate independently yet consistently

-Marketing and business teams use shared public libraries and adapted local styles — supporting their needs without introducing system drift.
+Marketing and business teams can use global libraries and adapted local styles — supporting their needs without introducing system drift.

 The result is a living enterprise system that remains flexible, controlled, and resilient over time.